\"Writing.Com

 In affiliation with The WDC Angel Army Open in new Window.

-Greetings, Phyllis!
+Greetings, Sue!

 Take care, thanks for sharing, and keep writing *HeartT*